EddyBeaupre/Tronxy-XY2-Pro/README.md

 Use this walkthru at your own risk.
 No waranty whatsoever that this will work for you.
 This is a work in progress, things may and will change in the futur.

+It seem that newer Tronxy firmware doesn't read the update.cbd file, thanks to RokHed19 for pointing this out.
+You must use STM32 Flash loader to upload the firmware file (.pio\build\chitu_f103\firmware.bin) directly via USB.
+The procedure is the same as restoring stock firmware.

 # Pre-requisitions

 - This is only for the Tronxy XY-2 Pro, non-titan.